 This is a localized issue within the transit center.
 The TJPA’s contractor installed a multi-level shoring system at Fremont and First streets as an independent review and monitoring continue.
 No additional fissures have been found.” ~ TJPA Press Release, 2019

+Rana Creek, the California-based company specializing in habitat restoration and regenerative design, was selected the Lead Ecologist for the 5.4 acre Salesforce Transit Center Park in late September, 2007.
 Paul Kephart, Executive Director of Rana Creek stated, “Rana Creek’s design will promote extensive energy savings for the Transbay Terminal Center as well as provide thriving habitats for Bay Area native plant and wildlife populations threatened by urban development.
 Not only will this green roof provide the people of San Francisco with a much needed public park, it will protect the endangered species, such as the Bay checkerspot butterfly, that have all but disappeared from this urban area.”

 Initially, the name of the 5.4-acre rooftop park on top of the Transit Center was to be “City Park,” but has been renamed Salesforce Transit Center Park.
 The massive rooftop park includes an open air amphitheatre, gardens, a trail for running/walking, open grass areas for picnics, lily ponds and more.
-Designed to house more than six native plant communities, the Saleforce Terminal Center’s green roof features bodies of water, statuesque trees and an urban park dedicated to sustainability.
+Designed to house more than six native plant communities, the Salesforce Terminal Center’s green roof features bodies of water, statuesque trees and an urban park dedicated to sustainability.

 Barrett’s RamTough 250 Hot Rubberized Asphalt was chosen for the two-block long bus deck to handle extensive vehicular and pedestrian traffic on a daily basis.